 Promotion to the successive professorial ranks involves an increasing measure of participation and review by the appropriate School or the College, acting through its council (or the Personnel Committee in Sloan) or by such other means as it may choose, and monitoring by the Provost and the Academic Appointments Subgroup of the Academic Council.
-Consideration is given to internal and external assessments of the candidate's research ability and professional promise, and to review and evaluation of teaching performance and other contributions.
+Consideration is given to internal and external assessments of the candidate's research ability and professional promise, and to review and evaluation of teaching performance, mentoring, advising, and Institute service.

-Assistant professors receive reappointment reviews one year prior to the end of their first appointment.
-Each department shall establish a process for such a review to determine if the faculty member is making satisfactory progress in developing his or her research and teaching, and whether the progress is sufficient to hold promise for further progress towards tenure.
+Assistant professors receive reappointment reviews one year before the end of their first appointment.
+Each department shall establish a process for such a review to determine if the faculty member is making satisfactory progress in developing their research and teaching, and whether the progress is sufficient to hold promise for further progress toward tenure.
 When progress is determined to be sufficient, the department recommends reappointment to the Dean.
 Otherwise, the department may choose not to reappoint the candidate, and employment ends with the current appointment, subject to agreement by the Dean.